 Hater revolves around your personal frustrations and hates.

 Although the dating app started as a joke, studies show that sharing a common enemy brings people together.
 So being a pessimist finally pays off.

 Anyway, instead of faces you swipe topics.

-And topics vary from giant beards to people who spent ten minutes in line at a Starbucks and still don’t know what they want as they reach the counter.
+And topics vary from giant beards, nails on a chalkboard, spiders, and people who spend ten minutes in line at a Starbucks and still don’t know what to order.

-Once you vent enough hate, it’s time to match.
+Once you express enough of your hate, it’s time to match.